arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Elastic Load Balancer (ELB).md

 #### Classic Load Balancer (CLB) - deprecated
 - **Load Balancing to a single application**
-- Supports HTTP, HTTPS (layer 7) & TCP, SSL (layer 3)
+- Supports HTTP, HTTPS (layer 7) & TCP (layer 4)
 - Health checks are HTTP or TCP based
 - Provides a fixed hostname (xxx.region.elb.amazonaws.com)

 #### Application Load Balancer (ALB)
-- **Load balancing to multiple applications** (target groups)
+- **Load balancing to multiple applications** (target groups) based on the request parameters
 - Operates at Layer 7 (HTTP, HTTPS and WebSocket)
 - Provides a fixed hostname (xxx.region.elb.amazonaws.com)
-- ALB terminates the upstream connection and creates a new downstream connection to the targets (connection termination)
+- ALB terminates the upstream connection and creates a new downstream connection to the targets (TCP termination)
 - **Security Groups can be attached to ALBs** to filters requests
 - Great for micro services & container-based applications (Docker & ECS)
 - Client info is passed in the request headers